All Episodes

 Hi, Rush.

-You know, I was just listening to uh the 13-page manifesto by the illustrious uh Hillary, and it strikes me that either she thinks most of us are stupid or that she uh doesn't know what she's talking about.
+And it strikes me that either she thinks most of us are stupid or that she doesn't know what she's talking about.

 If she gets her program through, all those countries that they came from are now very rapidly growing, and they don't have pain and suffering as their lawsuits.

-Second thing, she's attacked Exxon Shell and other companies.
+Second thing, she's attacked Exxon, Shell, and other companies.

-Well, British Petroleum, BP is British Petroleum, Royal Dutch Shell is Royal Dutch Shell.
+Royal Dutch Shell is Royal Dutch Shell.

 Their principal manufacturing place has been Singapore since the 70s.

-Uh Texas Instruments has made Malaysia since the 70s.
+Texas Instruments has made Malaysia since the 70s.

 IBM is moving into China.

-Uh like I say, she is absolutely lying to the American public.
+Like I say, she is absolutely lying to the American public.

-Barack is lying to the American public, and uh if I take a look at all the candidates that are currently still viable, uh Huckleby is not, but uh, even if I consider him viable, the only one that is in favor of the defense of the United States is McCain.
+And if I take a look at all the candidates that are currently still viable, Huckleby is not, but even if I consider him viable, the only one that is in favor of the defense of the United States is McCain.

-And uh regardless of whether I like him or not, or any other thing, if you don't have security, you don't have a country, none of the other things matter.
+And regardless of whether I like him or not, any other thing, if you don't have security, you don't have a country.

 Well, yes.